tidev/hyperloop-examples/README.md

 # License

 This content here is provided on an "as is" basis without any official support or warranty.
-Only use this software in a development or test environment, and be sure to safeguard important data.
 Source and object code is Copyright (c) 2015 by Appcelerator, Inc. All Rights Reserved.
+Permission to use the example source code (such as Alloy views, controllers, etc) in your own application is expressly granted.
 Hyperloop is a registered trademark of Appcelerator, Inc.